SDK and host for package authors

 Package ecosystem

-Build the capability.
-Let Sunder carry the shell.
+Build the package.
+Let Sunder carry the app.

 Backed by